pie111/pg-query-composer/README.md

-# PG QUERY CRAFTER
+# pg-query-compose
-pg_query_crafter is a TypeScript library designed to help craft SQL queries from REST API inputs.
+pg-query-compose is a TypeScript library designed to help craft SQL queries from REST API inputs.
 This project is intended to simplify the process of building complex SQL queries using a straightforward and flexible interface.

 Features
 1. Dynamic SQL query generation